andru1989/identicon/README.md

 # Identicon

-Elixir application to generate a default image identification
+Elixir application to generate a default image identification based on a string input